vulkano-rs/vulkano-www/content/guide/windowing/other_initialization.md

             color: {
                 load: Clear,
                 store: Store,
-                format: swapchain.format(),  // set the format to use the same as the swapchain
+                format: swapchain.format(),  // set the format the same as the swapchain
                 samples: 1,
             }
         },